JieWangnk/OpenFOAM-WK/README.md

 - Multiple time discretization orders (1st, 2nd, and 3rd order)
 - Robust state handling for case restarts
 - Modular design for easy extension
+- **NEW**: Backflow stabilization for complex 3D geometries
+- **NEW**: Prevention of numerical instability at outlets with flow reversal

 ## Installation